jteng2/CSE-403-RecipeCart/api_routes.md

 A 404 status code will be returned if the username or recipe name doesn't correspond to an existing user or recipe, respectively.

-A 400 (Bad request) status code will be returned if any of the fields are missing or null.
+A 400 (Bad request) status code will be returned if any of the fields (except `addOnlyMissingIngredients`) are missing or null.

 A 401 (Unauthorized) status code will be returned if the JWT token from encryptedJwtToken is invalid.
 ### Example response